 Gaining information from respondents via face-to-face mediums is much more effective than the other mediums because respondents usually tend to trust the surveyors and provide honest and clear feedback about the subject in-hand.

 Researchers can easily identify whether their respondents are uncomfortable with the asked questions and can be extremely productive in case there are sensitive topics involved in the discussion.
-This survey data collection method demands more cost-investment than in comparison to the other methods.
-According to the geographic or psychographic segmentation, researchers must be trained to gain accurate information.
+This online data collection method demands more cost-investment than in comparison to the other methods.
+According to the geographic segmentation or psychographic segmentation, researchers must be trained to gain accurate information.

 - Telephone Surveys